SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 These public interactive visualizations allow for further exploration of our modeling such as different loss thresholds for other insurance products, finding relationships of outcomes to different climate variables, answering geographically specific questions beyond the scope of this study, and modification of machine learning parameters to understand performance.
 This may include use as workshop activity and we also report^[We collect information about the tool only and not generalizable knowledge about users or these patterns, falling under "quality assurance" activity.
 IRB questionnaire on file.] briefly on design changes made to our interactive tools in response to its participation in a 9 person "real-world" workshop session co-exploring these results:

- - Though facilitatation alternates between presentation and interaction similar to @pottinger_combining_2023, we added the rates simulator to further improve description of the rate setting process.
+ - Facilitators elected to alternate between presentation and interaction similar to @pottinger_combining_2023 but we added the rates simulator to further improve presentation of the rate setting process.
  - Facilitators suggest that single loop [@brazie_designing_2024] designs perform best within the limited time of the workshop and we now let facilitators hold the longer two loop neighborhood simulator till the end by default.
  - As expected by the JG design [@jm8_secret_2024], discussion contrasts different results sets and configurations of models but meta-parameter visualization relies heavily on memory so we now offer a "sweep" button for facilitators to show all results at once.